aharonium/opensiddur.org/posts/posts/blessing-the-spirit-of-life-after-eating-and-feeling-satiated_(aharon-nissn.varady_2016-04-18).html.md

 </span></div></td>

 <td style="vertical-align:top;" width="53%"><div class="english">
 And rebuild the holy City of Peace, Yerushalayim, speedily in our days.
-Blessed are you haShem who with compassion (and with peace) builds the City of Peace.
-Amen.
+Blessed are you haShem who with compassion (and with peace) builds the City of Peace. <em>Amen</em>.
 </div></td>
 </tr>